-“Manufacturers looking for certification services should be looking for a lab that has received ISO/IEC 17025 accreditation of general requirements for the competence of testing and calibration laboratories,” advises Miller.
+Selecting a lab “Manufacturers looking for certification services should be looking for a lab that has received ISO/IEC 17025 accreditation of general requirements for the competence of testing and calibration laboratories,” advises Miller.
 “This is a third-party check on laboratory services like the ones provided by NSF International—it’s a ‘check on the checkers.’”

 In addition, says Miller, look for a lab that can develop validated test methods individualized for each product.
 “It cannot be a one-size-fits-most approach,” he stresses.
 A test method developed for oils, for example, is going to be a very different process than one used on a gummy.

 Be clear on what you’re testing for, too, says Sudberg.
 “Identity, purity, potency?
 The lab needs to know what it’s testing for before they start, and be equipped for the assignment.”
 Sudberg’s 5 basic steps to picking the right lab: